roeszler/kapthol/README.md

 - __Business Students__ looking to gain small business management experience in an assistant manager role for a short period of time, across a variety of industries and global locations (_The 'Assistants'_).

-Based out of Stockholm, Sweden, __Kaptain Holiday__ will be useful for those looking for work flexibility, experiences, travel and/or seeking to build a relationship with a team that are able to comfortably coordinate their business operations while they take a break in the future.
+Based out of Stockholm, Sweden, __Kaptain Holiday__ will be useful for those looking for work flexibility, experiences, travel and/or comfortably coordinate their business operations while they take a break.

 ![aim-responsive](assets/images/aim-responsive-kapthol.png)